radiantearth/stac-spec/best-practices.md

 1. add link from the updated record to the previous version
 2. Copy the updated record to the versions folder and name it correctly

+In the Item and Collection STAC files or API responses, versions and deprecation can be indicated with the [Versioning Indicators Extension](./extensions/version).

 #### Example